abitabir/yordevs-quiz-night-2023/README.md

    - Replace `red-wing` by `red-wings` in the HTML document body
    - Add `display: block !important;` to both `red-wing` and `yellow-wing` class stylings

 1. Going up the Yordevs family tree for a quick history lesson.
-Who of the following is the oldest of the long lost Yordevs ancestors?
-Hint: they were crafted using CSS only!
+Who of the following is the oldest of the long lost Yordevs ancestors?[^1]

+[^1]: **Hint:** they were crafted using CSS only!

    - <img src="https://user-images.githubusercontent.com/68516952/223913883-74d9cec4-6452-4db5-a092-941ee906cdf2.png" title="Yordevs Ancient Logo 1" width="350">
    + <img src="https://user-images.githubusercontent.com/68516952/223913881-25d96dc9-d305-400a-9609-bbb02e4bdbce.png" title="Yordevs Ancient Logo 2" width="350">